Is Your Eyesight Affected by Your Migraines and Headaches?

 Many of us have had a migraine or a headache that was just so painful that it seemed to affect our eyesight.
-Though we may have just brushed it off as these vision symptoms “being in our head”, the truth is migraines and headaches have a significant impact on our eyesight.
+Though we may have just brushed it off as these vision symptoms “being in our head”, the truth is migraines and headaches significantly impact our eyesight.

 Headaches and migraines (especially ocular migraines) can cause temporary blindness among other symptoms.
 What causes this to happen during or after migraines and headaches is not known for sure, but experts have their theories.

-Symptoms of a tension headache include pressure around the forehead, a dull pain or throbbing inside your head and pain in the neck and upper back.
+Symptoms of a tension headache include pressure around the forehead (making it feel like an eyesight headache), dull pain or throbbing inside your head, and pain in the neck and upper back.

 Using aspirin as a crutch will eventually lead to more headaches.
-Your body will become accustomed to the aspirin that when the medication wears off, you will still be left with a headache.
+Your body will become accustomed to the aspirin and when the medication wears off, you will still be left with a headache.

 How Headaches Affect Our Eyes

-The most common way a tension headache will affect our vision is by causing sensitivity to light, otherwise known as photophobia.
+The most common way a tension headache affects eyesight is by causing sensitivity to light, otherwise known as photophobia.
+This is why working on your computer feels more painful when you are experiencing a tension headache.
 Headaches will often cause your senses to be more delicate, which is why loud noises will also seem louder than normal.

-When you have a headache, the best thing to do is to avoid bright lights.
+When you experience bothersome eyesight headaches, the best thing to do is to avoid bright lights.
 This will prevent any eye discomfort or eye pain that could follow prolonged exposure to bright lights while being so sensitive.

 When it happens, the migraine will come on suddenly.
-You’ll feel a pain on one side of the head and although the pain can occur on either side of the head, it will normally manifest on the right side.
+You’ll feel pain on one side of the head, and although the pain can occur on either side of the head, it will normally manifest on the right side.

-The symptoms of a migraine differ from a tension headache.
+The symptoms of migraine differ from a tension headache.
 Here are some common symptoms:

 - Pain while performing physical tasks